sustrik/libdill/tutorial-protocol.md

 };
 ```

-Let's add forward declarations for functions to be filled into our virtual function table.
-We'll learn what they are good for shortly.
+Let's add forward declarations for functions that will be filled into the virtual function table.
+We'll learn what each of them is good for shortly:

 ```c
 static void *quux_hquery(struct hvfs *hvfs, const void *type);